Armed Police Batrider

 nine unlockable characters from the previous games of Raizing Mahou Daisakusen and Battle Garegga.
-In 2022, the game was included as part of the Sega Astro City Mini V, a vertically-oriented variant of the Sega Astro City mini console, marking its first appearance outside the arcades.
+In 2022, the game was included as part of the Sega Astro City Mini V, a vertically-oriented variant of the Sega Astro City mini console, marking its first appearance outside arcades.

 Gameplay

 Gameplay takes place across up to seven stages, with a varying number of bosses depending upon the player selection and whether certain hidden tasks have been performed during gameplay.
 During Advanced course, it is possible to fight as few as seven or as many as all eighteen of the game's bosses.
 Small and Large Shot powerups, Option powerups and medals drop frequently from popcorn enemies and fall down off the screen from where they spawn.
 Extra lives are granted every 1,500,000 points.

 Pressing A fires the main Shot and, if the requisite powerups have been collected, the player's Options.
 Pressing B fires the Bomb and pressing nothing powers up the Aura, a small energy field at the front of the player which causes damage.

 Batrider contains up to seven stages along with a large number of secrets, which are either unlockable with codes or DIP switch settings, or hidden within the game itself.
 In addition to selectable difficulty levels via dipswitch, there are also four player-selectable variants of the game: